-The Master of Arts in Teaching degree program offers graduates of Rider University’s Graduate-Level Teacher Preparation program or the undergraduate Teacher Education program the opportunity to acquire, enrich, and expand their professional knowledge so that they will become effective agents for positive change in their classrooms and schools.
-This 30-credit program incorporates work completed during the initial teacher preparation phase of candidates’ development while adding broad and deep professional knowledge about innovative curriculum design, inclusive practices, and databased decision making in teaching and learning.
+The Master of Arts in Teaching (MAT) is a 30-credit degree that incorporates work completed during the initial teacher preparation phase of candidates’ development while adding broad professional knowledge about innovative curriculum design, inclusive practices, and data-based decision making in teaching and learning.
+The program is open to candidates from Rider's Post-Baccalaureate Teacher Certification Program.

-Students can take much of the initial coursework for the MAT by completing one of the initial teacher certification programs:
+Students can take much of the initial coursework for the MAT degree by completing one of the initial teacher certification programs through the Post-Baccalaureate Teacher Certification Program:

 - Dance Education (K-12)